The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Why Do Random Forests Work Well?

+In this section, we discuss a few commonly used splitting criteria for Step~\ref{step:criterion} in Algorithm~\ref{alg:rf} and their implications in a theoretical framework.
+Suppose a parent node with dataset $\mathcal{D}$ splits into $K$ child nodes $\{\mathcal{D}_k\}_{k=1}^K$ along dimension $i$, corresponding to $K$ regions $\{R_k\}_{k=1}^K$, i.e., $\mathcal{D}_k = \{(i_t, \bm x_t): \bm x_t \in R_k\}$.
+In Algorithm~\ref{alg:rf}, we choose $K=2$ and $i$ is the product on which the split is performed, thus grouping observations based on whether product $i$ is included in the assortment.
+With a slight abuse of notation, let $T$ denote the number of samples in the parent node, denoted as $\mathcal{D}$, and $t_k$ the number of observations in the child node $R_k$.
+Let $\hat{p}_{jk}$ denote the empirical purchase frequency of product $j$ in $R_k$, i.e., $\hat{p}_{jk} = \sum_{\bm x_t \in R_k} \I{i_t=j}/t_k$.
+Similarly, we use $\hat p_{j0}$ to denote the empirical purchase frequency in the parent node.

+The Gini index is one of the most widely used criteria, defined as \begin{definition}[Gini index] \end{definition} Replacing the purity measure in the Gini index $\hat{p}_{jk} (1-\hat{p}_{jk})$ by entropy-related measures, $H(\mathcal{D}_k) \triangleq -\sum_{j=0}^N \hat{p}_{jk} \ln(\hat{p}_{jk})$, we can obtain another common splitting criterion, the information gain, measuring the reduction of entropy by the split: \begin{definition}[Information Gain] \end{definition} A similar criterion normalizes the information gain by the number of samples in the child nodes. \begin{definition}[Information Gain Ratio] \end{definition} The above criteria use slightly different notions of the purity of a region.
+More details about the splitting criteria can be found in \citet{zhou2021machine}.

-In Section~\ref{sec:estimation}, we have shown that any DCM can be represented by a mixture of binary choice trees.
-Moreover, through numerous experiments, we have found out that random forests perform particularly well when the data is generated by DCMs that can be represented by a few binary decision trees.
-In this section, we further explore this connection by studying a concrete setting where the DCM is represented by a single decision tree.
-Without loss of generality, we assume that customers always prefer product $i$ to $i+1$, for $i=1,\dots,N-1$, and product $N$ to the no-purchase option.
-Equivalently, the DCM is a single ranking for all customers: $1 \succ 2 \succ \ldots \succ N\succ 0$.
-The following finite-sample result demonstrates that the ranking can be recovered from the random forest with high probability.
-Since the bound scales exponentially in $T$, the predictive accuracy improves tremendously with data size. \begin{theorem} Suppose the actual DCM is a preference ranking and the assortments in the training data are sampled uniformly and independently: each assortment includes product $j$ with probability $1/2$ for all $j=1,\dots,N$.
-The random forest algorithm with sub-sample size $z=T$ (without replacement), $m=N$, terminal leaf size $l = 1$ and $B=1$ correctly predicts the choices of more than $(1-\epsilon)2^N$ assortments with probability no less than
+To explore the impact of the splitting criteria, we consider a specific DCM that generates the data.
+In particular, we assume that the underlying DCM is a rank-based model characterized by a single \emph{preference ranking}: the consumers always prefer product $i$ to $i+1$, for $i=1,\dots,N-1$, and product $N$ to the no-purchase option.
+The following result demonstrates that the ranking can be recovered from the random forest using the Gini index with high probability.

+{\revise \begin{theorem} \Copy{rev:thm3}{ Suppose the underlying DCM is a preference ranking and the assortments in the training data are sampled uniformly and independently: each assortment includes product $j$ with probability $1/2$ for all $j=1,\dots,N$.
+The random forest algorithm with sub-sample size $z=T$ (without replacement), $m=N$, terminal leaf size {\revise $l = 1.77 T / 2^k$} and $B=1$ correctly predicts the choices of more than $(1-\epsilon)2^N$ assortments with probability no less than